nesciosium/CY_BSE_Portfolio/index.md

 When data is extremely varied, a lot of data is needed in order to create an accurate model.
 When I was collecting data, I also collected drawings of the grocery items as well as photos.
 This change in style made it difficult for the machine learning model to correctly identify those drawings.
 In order to fix this, I had to remove those drawings and also add more photos in order to make an accurate model.
 Since adding more data can be extremely meticulous and slow, it was pretty difficult to increase the precision of my machine learning model.

 Changing Parameters (Ablation):
 I also had to change the parameters for my machine learning model many times (known as ablation).
-Each time I change a parameter, it takes up to five minutes for those new parameters to be applied to the model as the training process takes a while, making this process exremely slow as well.
+Each time I change a parameter, it takes up to five minutes for those new parameters to be applied to the model as the training process takes a while, making this process extremely slow as well.

 **What's Next:**
 I will be working on my Raspberry Pi, which is what will hold my machine learning model and extra code that a write.
 It will also have a display to show the number of items and the total price.